nwamsamson/ansible-config-mgt/README.md

 # ansible-config-mgt
-A devops solution project with ansible
+A devops solution project with ansible.